© John Wiley & Sons Ltd

 Articles will fall into at least one of the following three categories and will answer one or more of the questions below:

-If you have not already done so, please feel free to visit the site, where you can see the kind of articles already published.
+If you have not already done so, please feel free to visit the journal homepage, where you can see the most recent articles that have been published.

 Writing Your Article

-Harvard style should be used for inline citations and the list of references.
+APA style should be used for in-text citations and the bibliography.
 Examples can be found towards the end of these guidelines.

 Optimising Your Title and Abstract

-• Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘postcolonial history.’
+- Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘Global Urban Research.’

 Genocide and Holocaust Consciousness in Australia